gschlaich/Rhapsody-Apps/README.md

-# Rhapsody Operation Editor
+# Rhapsody Apps
-A editor for operations in rhapsody.
-This is a IBM Rhapsody App
+Some utilities for IBM Rhapsody